-Performer, advocate and expert by experience.
-Kelly joined Listening to Voices with a purpose of helping those who were less able to speak up about their experiences, particularly childhood trauma.
-Kelly is a talented flautist and adds her music and her determination to delivering the pertinent messages in this arts/health work.
+Performer Performer, advocate and expert by experience - Kelly joined Listening to Voices to help people who aren't able to speak up about their experiences, particularly childhood trauma.
+Kelly is a talented flautist and adds her music and her determination to delivering the important messages in this work.

-Growing up in the small town of Glenrowan, Victoria, Ben discovered his love of storytelling at an early age.
-His love of heroic narrative became a source of strength through being bullied.
-Performing with Listening to Voices brings Ben’s affinity for story, together with the opportunity to tell an authentic human tale, in a forum that can change minds and inspire hearts.
+Performer Growing up in the small town of Glenrowan, Ben discovered his love of storytelling at an early age.
+The heroic narrative became a source of strength when he experienced bullying.
+Performing with Listening to Voices brings Ben’s affinity for story together with the opportunity to tell an authentic human tale, in a forum that can change minds and inspire hearts.

-Yomal is a self taught musician and has collaborated as composer and sound scape artist within various event and theater contexts.
-Yomal responds by composing music and sound that supports and honours people and the telling of their stories.
-He has composed original music for projects such as: Listening to Voices, Light in Winter Festival, Big West Festival and Asylum Seeker Resource Centre.
-As one audience member aptly said “The music was the healing thread that connected us all”.
+Musician Yomal is a self-taught musician and has collaborated as a composer and sound scape artist within various event and theatre contexts.
+Yomal composes music and sound that supports and honours people's stories.
+He has composed original music for projects including Listening to Voices, Light in Winter Festival, Big West Festival and Asylum Seeker Resource Centre.

-Performer, advocate and expert by experience.
-Sarah is both an original member of Listening to Voices and the lead facilitator of the Albury-Wodonga Hearing Voices Group.
+Performer Performer, advocate and expert by experience - Sarah is an original member of Listening to Voices and the lead facilitator of the Albury-Wodonga Hearing Voices Group.
 Sarah has contributed her lived experience and further training to the pursuit of inspiring and educating others.

-Jain loves going to the theatre and taking part in amateur theatre, particularly performing with the Listening to Voices theatre group.
-She appreciates the opportunity to use both drama and comedy to express life’s journey, hope, growth and recovery, and to break down social prejudices and barriers.
+Performer Jain loves going to the theatre and taking part in amateur theatre, particularly performing with Listening to Voices.
+She appreciates the opportunity to use both drama and comedy to express life’s journey, hope, growth and recovery - and to break down social prejudices and barriers.

 Ros offers the entire crew her pearls of wisdom and many years experience in mental health recovery.
 Ros is passionate about creating a paradigm shift in mental health services by sharing her knowledge in trauma informed practice and the hearing voices approaches.